shieldgenerator7/Ersatzica/Ersatzica Wolf Princess/ErsatzicaWolfPrincess.md

 The transformation strangled her neck.
 The back of her neck peeled off in an increasingly painful separation, pulling the skin tight around her throat.
 She clawed at her throat, but nothing she did helped.
 It was hard to get a grip with only two finger ligaments.
 But it, too, soon passed.
 She took a deep breath.
 That hurt.
 But that’s the worst of it, right?
 Surely it can’t get worse?
 But it continued.

 Her facial expression contorted as it peeled off her face like plastic wrap.
 Her cheeks wrinkled and softened, and her ears stretched as they resisted departing from the outer skin.
 The transformation reached into her eye sockets and threatened to pull them out, too.
-Luckily it subsided around the eyes, and settled for restructuring the eyes as they were in place.
+Luckily, it subsided around the eyes, and settled for restructuring the eyes as they were in place.
 Her vision went blurry, and then dark, and then she could see again, but the world was slightly lighter than it was before.
 Everywhere she looked, a strange glow illuminated what she was focusing on, even as the sun went down.

 The transformation crept across her muzzle.
 Her skull snapped toward her face, shortening her muzzle, squishing her teeth together, and contracting her tongue.
 She stuck her tongue out.
 It didn't go as far as it did before.
 She licked her lips.
 Her tongue was oddly… spiky?